 Do You Have Security Concerns?

-As hackers become more adept at breaching security, businesses are tasked with taking additional measures to protect sensitive data.
+Businesses are tasked with taking additional measures to protect sensitive data to avoid hacking.
 Fortunately, both Wi-Fi and wired LAN networks come with security protections that make it difficult for unauthorized users to access the network.
-However, Wi-Fi connections are typically protected using a one-step authorization, such as a password.
+However, your Wi-Fi connections are typically protected with a one-step authorization, such as a password.
 For professionals, this doesn’t create much of a barrier to hopping on the network.

 With wired LAN, you have more control over who accesses the network.
 Only devices within the network can access the internet and administrators have the power to assign and revoke user access.
 Businesses can further fortify their security with additional password protections and other authorization protocols.

 In most cases, Wi-Fi offers ample security, but it is important to understand that any computer or device will be able to access your network.
-If you want to step up security and maintain more control over who can access, then a wired LAN connection is the right choice for you.
+If you want to step up security, then a wired LAN connection is the right choice for you.

 What is Your Budget?

-One of the big advantages of using Wi-Fi for your digital signage connectivity is cost.
+Using Wi-Fi for your digital signage connectivity has a big advantage – cost.
 Setting up an account with a local provider and putting your devices online is relatively inexpensive.
 If you won’t be putting major demands on the network, then Wi-Fi is the most cost-effective option.

-Creating and installing your own LAN will require purchasing equipment and enlisting the help of experts who can set up the hardware and customize the software.
+Creating and installing your own LAN will require purchasing equipment and enlisting the help of experts.
+They can set up your hardware and customize the software.
 This type of undertaking might be beyond the budget of some businesses.
 Choosing the right type of connectivity means weighing the cost versus performance requirements.

 Do You Have a Dedicated IT Team?

 Using Wi-Fi to support your digital signage connectivity also means that you can rely on your provider for technical support.
 If something goes wrong, they are responsible for quickly addressing the issue and making any necessary repairs.
-For small businesses that don’t have a dedicated IT team to tackle in-house technical issues, this type of service can be a welcomed convenience.
+For small businesses without dedicated IT teams, this type of service can be a welcomed convenience.

 Because your LAN will be located in-house and operated on hardware that you own, you will be responsible for troubleshooting problems and maintaining and replacing hardware.
-That means that you will need to have a reliable outside contractor who you can call during emergencies or a dedicated IT team located in-house.
+That means that you will need to have a reliable outside contractor.
+Someone you can call during emergencies or a dedicated IT team located in-house.
 Without the right support team, an internet outage can end up costing your business.

 Digital Signage Connectivity

 Both Wi-Fi and wired LAN offer distinct advantages when it comes to providing digital signage connectivity.
 In general, Wi-Fi will be the better choice for small businesses who are only using a few digital signs.
 The larger your network and the more dynamic content you want to display, the more a wired LAN connection will be the right choice for you.
-Just keep in mind that running and maintaining a LAN comes with additional costs that might not be within your budget.
-Be sure to consider all the factors mentioned above when trying to find the right balance between cost and performance and you can find the best connectivity solution to get the most out of your digital signage network.
+Just keep in mind that running and maintaining a LAN comes with additional costs.
+Those costs may not be within your budget.
+Be sure to consider all the factors mentioned above when trying to find the right balance between cost and performance.
+Always find the best connectivity solution to get the most out of your digital signage network.